openjournals/joss/docs/submitting.md

 }
 ```

-Note that the paper ends with a References heading, and the references are built automatically from the content in the `.bib` file.
+Note that the paper begins by a metadata section (the enclosing --- lines are mandatory) and ends with a References heading, and the references are built automatically from the content in the `.bib` file.
 You should enter in-text citations in the paper body following correct [Markdown citation syntax](https://pandoc.org/MANUAL.html#extension-citations).
 Also note that the references include full names of venues, e.g., journals and conferences, not abbreviations only understood in the context of a specific discipline.

 ## Checking that your paper compiles